sebjameswml/git-novice/01-backup.md

 $ git config --global user.name "Vlad Dracula"
 $ git config --global user.email "vlad@tran.sylvan.ia"
 $ git config --global color.ui "auto"
-$ git config --global core.editor "nano"
+$ git config --global core.editor "notepad"
 $ git config --global core.autocrlf "true"
 ~~~

 (Please use your own name and email address instead of Dracula's,
 and please make sure you choose an editor that's actually on your system,
-such as `notepad` on Windows.)
+such as `notepad` on Windows or `nano` on Linux or Mac.)

 Git commands are written `git verb`,
 where `verb` is what we actually want it to do.